What Does Possession is Nine-Tenths of the Law Mean?

 No law states that possession accounts for nine-tenths of what is required to earn a conviction.
 However, many people are often convicted based on this premise because they believed it was legally accurate during their trial.

-In defense, your skilled drug crime attorneys in Colorado Springs can use the following arguments to help you beat the charges:
+Your skilled drug crime attorneys in Colorado Springs can use the following arguments to help you beat the charges:

 - You had a valid prescription to possess the drugs